 You can do a pregnancy test at Family Planning*, your regular health provider, or you can buy them at pharmacies and supermarkets.

-* If you’re coming to a Family Planning clinic to do a pregnancy test or STI test, make sure you don’t wee right before your appointment, because you’ll probably need to give a urine sample.
+*If you’re coming to a Family Planning clinic to do a pregnancy test or STI test, make sure you don’t pee right before your appointment, because you’ll probably need to give a urine sample.

 If you’re using condoms as your main method of contraception and you find you’re having a few slip ups with them, think about switching to a more reliable type of contraception.

-Long-acting contraceptives like the IUD and implant are really effective at preventing unintended pregnancies and they last for 3 to 10 years.
-There are heaps of options available though and our nurses will help you decide what type of contraception will work best for you.
+Long-acting contraceptives like the IUD and implant are really effective at preventing unintended pregnancies and they last for three to 10 years.
+Our nurses will help you decide what type of contraception will work best for you.

-Whichever type of contraception you decide to use, remember to use condoms as well if you want to protect yourself from STIs.
+Whichever type of contraception you decide to use, remember to also use condoms if you want to protect yourself from STIs.

 Using a condom plus your regular method of contraception will help protect you from unintended pregnancies and STIs.